 While the scones are baking make your cream topping.

 Whip the thickened cream until it is nice and fluffy using an electric beater.
 Once the cream is beaten, add the edible lavender and gently fold into the cream.
 We suggest adding a teaspoon at a time as the lavender can be strong.
 Add the lavender until you are happy with the strength of it in the cream.

 Same as lavender cream except add rosewater essences 1/2 teaspoon at a time to the beaten cream.
 Serve the cream with the warm scones straight from the oven.

 Option with serving

 You don’t have to miss out if you are gluten free!
-Gluten-free guru Melinda Trembath, founder of Melinda’s Gluten-Free Goodies has devised a recipe that will give you everything you dream for in a scone.
-It’s from her Allergy Free Entertaining App.
-You can find her self-raising flour using a postcode finder.
+Gluten-free guru Melinda Trembath, founder of Melinda’s Gluten-Free Goodies has devised a recipe that will give you everything you need to bake the perfect scone.

 - zest from 1 lemon